elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-the-takeaway-in-narrative-analysis.md

 url: /learn/education-studies/questions/what-is-the-significance-of-the-takeaway-in-narrative-analysis
 score: -1.0
 related_article1:
-    id: 168622
+    id: 168625
-    title: How do mood and tone contribute to the reader's experience of a narrative?
+    title: >-
+        What is the purpose of a narrative, and how can it be effectively communicated?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-mood-and-tone-contribute-to-the-readers-experience-of-a-narrative
+    url: /learn/education-studies/questions/what-is-the-purpose-of-a-narrative-and-how-can-it-be-effectively-communicated
 related_article2:
-    id: 168615
+    id: 168620
-    title: What is the significance of emotional appeal in personal narratives?
+    title: >-
+        How do metaphor and simile enhance narrative writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-emotional-appeal-in-personal-narratives
+    url: /learn/education-studies/questions/how-do-metaphor-and-simile-enhance-narrative-writing
 related_article3:
-    id: 168612
+    id: 168621
-    title: What role do sensory details play in narrative writing?
+    title: >-
+        What is the effect of imagery and symbolism in a narrative?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-sensory-details-play-in-narrative-writing
+    url: /learn/education-studies/questions/what-is-the-effect-of-imagery-and-symbolism-in-a-narrative
 related_article4:
-    id: 168621
+    id: 168618
-    title: What is the effect of imagery and symbolism in a narrative?
+    title: >-
+        How does objective language contribute to the effectiveness of narrative reports?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-effect-of-imagery-and-symbolism-in-a-narrative
+    url: /learn/education-studies/questions/how-does-objective-language-contribute-to-the-effectiveness-of-narrative-reports
 related_article5:
-    id: 168615
+    id: 168616
-    title: What is the significance of emotional appeal in personal narratives?
+    title: >-
+        How does perspective influence a personal narrative?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-emotional-appeal-in-personal-narratives
+    url: /learn/education-studies/questions/how-does-perspective-influence-a-personal-narrative
 ---

 &nbsp;